neuralvis/elpa-mirror/gnu/el-search-readme.txt

 TODO:

-- Get rid of the redundant el-search-match overlays in occur buffers

 - There should be a way to go back to the starting position, like in Isearch, which does this with (push-mark isearch-opoint t) in `isearch-done'.